 This document is aimed to assist suppliers and the supply chain in satisfying the premises requirement of the Home Heating Cost Reduction Obligation (HHCRO).
 The requirement is to deliver measures to private domestic premises.
-Private domestic premises are domestic premises that are, in general, not owned or let by a social landlord.1
+Private domestic premises are domestic premises that are, in general, not owned or let by a social landlord.1 This requirement does not apply to measures installed under the social housing E, F or G provision.

-The private domestic premises requirement is specified in the Electricity and Gas (Energy Company Obligation) Order 20142 and the ECO2 Guidance: Delivery3; further in this document referred to as the ECO2 Guidance and ECO2 Guidance: Delivery and the Order, respectively.
+The private domestic premises requirement is specified in the Electricity and Gas (Energy Company Obligation) Order 2014 as amended2 (the ECO2 Order) and the ECO2t Guidance: Delivery.3

 This document explains the different ways to satisfy the premises requirement and which documents can be used to show this.
-We have produced this document in response to queries from suppliers, installers, managing agents and customers following introduction of the ECO2 Order.

-This document reflects the Order and the ECO2 Guidance in force at the date of publication and is correct based on our knowledge at this time.
-It is the supplier's responsibility to ensure that the documents submitted to us on request are in line with the ECO2 legislation and the ECO2 Guidance.
+This document reflects the ECO2 Order and the ECO2t Guidance in force at the date of publication and is correct based on our knowledge at this time.
+It is a supplier's responsibility to ensure that the documents submitted to us on request are in line with the ECO2 legislation and the ECO2t Guidance.

-This document illustrates a number of ways to prove the premises requirement, but this does not encompass all possibilities.
+This document illustrates a number of ways to evidence the premises requirement, but this does not encompass all possibilities.
+If a supplier would like to use an alternative evidence route they should contact us prior to the installation of the measure.

-Key information throughout the document is highlighted.
-They are there as a reminder and should be read in context with the rest of the document.
+Key information is highlighted throughout the document.
+This information is to serve as a useful summary and should be read in context with the rest of the document.

-For any more help and queries about private domestic premises, please contact the ECO operations team at eco@ofgem.gov.uk.
+For any more help and queries about private domestic premises, please contact the ECO team at eco@ofgem.gov.uk.